Integrating monoscope with Kubernetes

 - kind: ServiceAccount

-name: monoscope-collector-collector
+name: monoscope-agent-collector

 namespace: default